keepertech/kt.jsonapi/README.rst

 ---------------

 #.
+Change constructor for ``Context`` object to accept both the Flask
+   application and request objects, and update call sites to de-proxy those before passing them in.
+This (slightly) improves the resilience of the constructed context to be less dependent on the source thread.

+#.
 Change constructor signature for ``Link`` object to accept a ``meta``
    parameter instead of assembling keyword parameters into the dictionary for arbitrary metadata.
 This will allow additional future